dgacitua/lenslider/readme.txt

-=== Len Slider FIX NOTES ===
+=== Len Slider FV NOTES ===
-This is an attempt by Daniel "GaciX" Gacitua to fix Len Slider for newer versions of PHP and WordPress.
+"Len Slider FV" is an attempt by Daniel "GaciX" Gacitua to fix Len Slider for newer versions of PHP and WordPress.
-Any questions about this fork must be adressed to <gacix@riseup.net>
+Any questions about this fork/hack must be addressed to <gacix@riseup.net>.
+Remember to give support and donations to the original author.
+NOTE: "FV" stands for "Fixed Version".

 === Len Slider ===
 Contributors: tigusigalpa